danielslaurinavics/delivery/README.md

 -	Viewing dishes available for ordering,
 -	Making orders and checking their status,
 -	Viewing the information about the order,
--	Add, edit, remove ratings about the order the user made.
+-	Add a rating about the order the user made.
 #### Restaurant:
--	Add new and delete existing dishes available to users,
+-	Add new, edit and delete existing dishes available to users,
 -	Viewing pending orders for a particular restaurant,
 -	Viewing the information about the order,
 -	Changing the order status to mark that the order is being prepared/given to delivery,